qzhongmun/REACT_MEMO/README.md

 ```

 3. Usememo
-   avoid part of the function rerender in the same page, optimize the performance.
+   The useMemo is used to memoize values,
    For example, the Math.max(...arr) will only calculate once if the the arr didn't change.

 ```
 import React, { useMemo } from "react";